Werner Erhard

 Three Laws of Performance Discussion Guide

-Michael C. Jensen delivering the Commencement Address at the McDonough School of Business, Georgetown University, on Integrity, Authenticity and Being Committed To Something Bigger than Yourself.
+Commencement Address by Michael C. Jensen at the McDonough School of Business, Georgetown University: Integrity, Authenticity and Being Committed To Something Bigger than Yourself.